 The event space is nearly tripling in size with the change of venue.
 Permanent tournament, practice, and stadium courts have been constructed, as well as additional seating and gym, lounge, private entry, and private family space.
 The new state-of-the-art spectator oasis is designed to give you some much needed refreshment between matches.
 Visit the Spanish Steps gathering area with a rooftop deck and beer garden, [food court], and the Olive Grove space with tables and live entertainment.
 Catch local culture, food, art, and entertainment while observing the matches on the largest video board in tennis.

 The Miami Open begins this Monday, March 18th and runs to Sunday, March 31st.
 Ticket sales for the 2019 Miami Open are already much higher than for the 2018 event and the [packages] are quite affordable.
 For as little as $20 a ticket, you can attend a Single session ticket of your choice in the Grandstand.
 If you want an elevated experience, check out the Group, VIP, or Full Tournament packages that grant access to all 24 sessions over the two-week tournament.

 Parking has never been easier at the Miami Open.
 Just pull into a designated lot adjacent to the [Hard Rock Stadium] and take the short walk into the venue.

 Did you score tickets to the Miami Open?
-Easy accessible from Hard Rock Stadium, Sagamore Hotel is an iconic Miami Beach destination known for its unique collection of contemporary art, spacious suites, and prime location only steps from the white sands of South Beach.
+Easy accessible from Hard Rock Stadium, The Sagamore Hotel South Beach is an iconic Miami Beach destination known for its unique collection of contemporary art, spacious suites, and prime location only steps from the white sands of South Beach.

-Choose from our best rates and [special offers] when you book direct with Sagamore Hotel.
+Choose from our best rates and [special offers] when you book direct with The Sagamore Hotel South Beach.
 Don’t worry about your car after a long day at the Miami Open.
 Take the stress out of parking and choose our [Park and Stay] option for daily parking each night of your stay.